 Academic Honesty - Philosophy

-Honesty is highly valued at Concordia.
+Honesty, integrity, and academic excellence are highly valued at Concordia.
 Cheating, copying, and plagiarism are not acceptable and are considered contrary to belief in honest behavior.
 It is important that all students do their own work.
 Academic honesty is the hallmark of a good school and a good student.
 Concordia students are capable of reason and self-discipline and will be held accountable for their actions.
 Concordia attempts to instill in students a level of individual responsibility equal to the demands that will be placed on them in the future.

 The development of individual character, honor, and integrity is a fundamental goal of Concordia.
 All lessons take place with the understanding that the students will present their own work.
 In return, the school community recognizes student accomplishment with due respect and honor.
 No grade is ever worth compromising a student’s personal integrity.